Mdsujansarkar/customerInfoPlugin/README.md

-## customerInfoPlugin, it collect billeng address from user.
+## customerInfoPlugin, it collect woocommerce billeng address from user.